starnold-redhat/demos/pipelines-and-gitops/SETUP.md

                   --service-webhook-secret kam-gitops-secret123!
     ```

+    * Now modify the deployment files for the app to pick up the generated image from the pipeline [TODO]

 4. **Setup the pipeline.** - The thing that is missing from the pipeline, is the automatic link between building a new image on a code change, and letting Openshift GitOps know about it.
 So to fix this we need to add a new task, which updates the gitops repository with the new image tag whenever a pipeline runs.

     * Before we create tne new task, we need an image with both the git command line and kustomize installed.
 I've built one already - and you can just copy it into your cluster as follows.